saulpw/visidata/docs/api/columns.rst

 Columns
 ====================================

-Columns are the heart of the VisiData calculation engine.
+Columns are the heart of the VisiData computation engine.

 Each column can **calculate** a value from a row object; and it might also be able to **put** a different value into the row object (for a later calculate to re-derive).